More Than 60 Years Of Combined Family Law Experience

 Here are a few examples of circumstances that may qualify as a substantial change:

-- A custodial parent’s request to relocate out of the area or out of state
+• A custodial parent’s request to relocate out of the area or state: Moving can affect the other parent’s visitation and the child’s stability.

-- The wishes of an older child to live with the other parent
+• The wishes of an older child to live with the other parent: A mature child’s preference can influence the court’s decision, especially if supported by other factors.

 Our lawyers will review your circumstances and advise you whether, and how, to proceed.